mkutz/lets-get-into-coding/README.md

 - Create a script that creates some random bookings
 - Use functions to structure your scripts (e.g. `verify_train_id(train_id)`, `book_seat(train_id, seat_number)`)
 - Create a reservation script that asks for train_id and seat_number, instead of using call parameters
+- Write some [unit tests](https://docs.python.org/3/library/unittest.html) for your scripts
 - Print a list which for each train lists the percentage of reserved seats per coach, and for the whole train
 - Create a script that books a specified number of seats in a specified train
 - Use [train_data_service](train_reservation/train_data_service.py) for code reading